MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-exercises/includes/9-explore-embedded-purview.md

     1. Enter a search name.
     1. Enter a description.
     1. Select **Create**.
-1. Add a data source – in this case, you want to search the group **Sales**.
+1. Add a data source
+    1. Select **Add data sources**.
+    1. In the search bar, enter **Sales**.
+    1. From the search results, select **Sales**.
+    1. From the bottom of the page, select **Save**.
+1. Now use Copilot draft a query in natural language.
+Select **Draft a query with Copilot**.
-1. From the box labeled natural language prompt:
+    1. From the box labeled natural language prompt, select **View prompts**.
-    1. Select **View prompts**.
 This is a great starting point.
 You could look at suggested prompts to determine how to craft a natural language query for suggested prompts.
 For example, Find all emails containing the words budget and finance and have attachments.
     1. For this example, however, you know what you are looking for.
 You’ve been told that you need to find all conversations related to a recent acquisition.
-Enter **Find all conversations that contain the keywords; acquisition, stock, Bitdefender, Frostvision, offshore**.
+Use copy/paste to enter **Find all conversations that contain the keywords; acquisition, stock, Bitdefender, Frostvision, offshore**.
-    1. When you enter your natural language prompt, Copilot may work to refine the query to ensure a more accurate query output.
+    1. When you enter your natural language prompt, you can have Copilot refine the query to ensure a more accurate query output.
 Select **Refine** then **Accept**.
     1. Select **Generate KeyQL**.
 Copilot for Security refines the prompt and then in a simple click, can generate the query within seconds!
     1. The resulting query is displayed in the Keyword Query Language  (KeyQL) result text box.
 Select **CopyKeyQL**, then paste it the KeyQL text box.
 From here, you can run the query.
 In this simulation, you won't run the query.

-1. A query can be generated manually with the Condition builder, but it can be more time-consuming.
-Also, if you input an incorrect property or condition, it can mean the difference between a right or wrong result – meaning you have to start over and further delay the investigation.

 #### Review